greenplum-db/plcontainer/concourse/README.md

 ## PR pipeline is not triggered.

 The PR pipeline relies on the webhook to detect the new PR.
-However, due the the limitation of the webhook implemention of concourse, we rely on the push hook for this.
+However, due to the the limitation of the webhook implemention of concourse, we rely on the push hook for this.
 It means if the PR is from a forked repo, the PR pipeline won't be triggered immediately.
-To manually trigger the pipeline, go to https://extensions.ci.gpdb.pivotal.io/teams/main/pipelines/pr.plcontainer/resources/plcontainer_pr and click ⟳ button there.
+To manually trigger the pipeline, go to https://dev2.ci.gpdb.pivotal.io/teams/gp-extensions/pipelines/pr.plcontainer/resources/plcontainer_pr and click ⟳ button there.

 TIPS: Just don't fork, name your branch as `<your_id>/<branch_name>` and push it here to create PR.